parth4apple/cse15l-lab-reports/lab-report-2-week-4.md

 In markdown, image tags behave similarly to link tags.
 You have `[]()` in both of them, the difference is, image tags have a `!` in front: `![]()`.
 The bug is that our program is just looking for brackets and parenthesis and ignoring `!` in front of these brackets.
 This bug leads to the symptom of image references showing up in our link array that we are printing out, when they should not be there.

-## Code Change #3: Corner Case of link at start of file
+## Code Change #3: Multiple parenthesis inside link
 Git diff for this change:
 ![gitDiff3](./labreport2assets/gitdiff3.png)